jorshali/ai-for-developers/part1/README.md

-# AI for developers, not data scientists - part 1
+# The Busy Developers Guide to GEN AI - part 1

-## How to Build a REST Service that calls GPT
+## Build a REST Service that calls an LLM

 Here's how you can start your AI learning journey.